DolbyLaboratories/AM-Viewer/README.md

 When receiving a stream the 'XML' can be pressed at anytime to yield a static XMl snapshot.
 The XML tree can be explored by expand the various levels of the tree in the XML viewer windows.

 Several indicators on the bottom bar show status.
-The Serial ADM indicator will be green when receiving Serial ADM in any container and grey when not.
+The PMD indicator will be green when receiving PMD and grey when not.
 If an error is received the PMD indicator will flash or stay red for continuous errors.
-The bit depth and container indicators work in the same way.
+The SADM and AES-X242 indicators work in the same way.
 The subframe-mode / frame mode indicators indicate whether the received stream is using the frame mode or subframe mode of the SMPTE ST 337 container format inside the SMPTE 2110-31 stream.
-This indicator is not applicable for SMPTE ST 2110-41 streams which do not use SMPTE frames.
+This indicator is not applicable for AES-X242 streams which do not use SMPTE frames.

+If receiving the

 ## Known Limitations